vamaresh/swenlink-accounting/PREMIUM-IMPLEMENTATION.md

 ### For Production:
 1. Get Stripe keys
 2. Add payment flow
-3. Replace `index.html` with `index-premium.html`
+3. Deploy `index.html` (premium build)
-4. Deploy to GitHub Pages
+4. Push to GitHub Pages or preferred host

 Would you like me to proceed with creating this file?